 at the Granada Theatre

-The International Series at the Granada Theatre showcases four of the top American and UK orchestras: Los Angeles Philharmonic with the legendary conductor Zubin Mehta (India) and Philadelphia Orchestra under the baton of the charismatic Nathalie Stutzmann (France) in its first CAMA performance in over 25 years; alongside long-time British favorites, Royal Philharmonic Orchestra with the dynamic Vasily Petrenko (Russia) and Academy of St Martin in the Fields with violinist Joshua Bell (United States).
+The International Series at the Granada Theatre showcases four great American and UK orchestras: the Los Angeles Philharmonic with the legendary conductor Zubin Mehta (India) and the Atlanta Symphony Orchestra under the baton of its charismatic Music Director Nathalie Stutzmann (France); alongside long-time British favorites, Royal Philharmonic Orchestra with the dynamic Vasily Petrenko (Russia) and Academy of St Martin in the Fields with violinist Joshua Bell (United States).
 The virtuoso orchestral soloists will be three of the most acclaimed young international pianists: Seong-Jin Cho (South Korea), Isata Kanneh-Mason (Britain), and Haochen Zhang (China).

 105th Concert Season